de-dale/spherier-obsidian/Work/Software/Detroit and London Schools of Test-Driven Development.md

 For many, using mocks has become synonymous with Test-Driven Development.
 I’ve even seen job ads where a candidate was required to demonstrate her fluency of TDD using mock frameworks.
 Perhaps the popularity comes from the fact that the style is easier to start with: you don’t have to build up the context that much, layers are easier to work on, there’s less team contention, and plenty of mock libraries available to use.
 While the idea of mock objects is great, it’s a tool much prone to misuse.
 Many accusations come to the London School of TDD of being heavily mock driven and having a bad influence on system design.
 This couldn’t be farther from the truth.
 The London school embraces the benefits of mocking while defining the best practices so the application won’t suffer from over-mocking.
 When committing to mocks it’s worth keeping in mind a few key points:

-# The heavily mocked test is not its final state
+# ==The heavily mocked test is not its final state

-Use mocks for discovery, for deferring writing all the prod code in one go.
+==Use mocks for discovery, for deferring writing all the prod code in one go.
 Once you’ve got it all sorted, review if mocks are still serving the purpose, or just tying your tests to the implementation.
 Some mocks will be useful, get rid of the rest.

 # Use mocks for awkward collaboration